Skip to Content

 Young woman with newborn baby in maternity hospital

-4. Fill the calendar.
+4. Fill the calendar

-Pregnancy (and having a newborn) is not the time to make long holiday bucket lists full of baby’s first Christmas traditions.
-What will happen is that expectations run high, then become unmet which leads to disappointment and frustration with yourself and your family.
+Pregnancy (and having a newborn) may not be the time to make long holiday bucket lists full of baby’s first Christmas traditions.
+High expectations become unmet disappointments, which leads to frustration with yourself and your family.
+You cannot do “all the things” when pregnant!

 What you could do instead.